This post may contain affiliate links. We may receive a small commission, at no cost to you, if you make a purchase. Read Disclosure.

 The Goreme Open Air Museum is a complex of churches cut into volcanic rock during the Middle Ages and decorated with frescoes.

-Goreme Open Air Museum hosts the most important Byzantine cave churches in the world that where the monks and nuns pursued monastic life, and this UNESCO World Heritage site is an essential stop on any Cappadocian itinerary.
+Goreme Open Air Museum hosts the most important Byzantine cave churches in the world that where the monks and nuns pursued monastic life, and this UNESCO World Heritage site is an essential stop on any Cappadocia itinerary.

 My personal favorite is the Tokali Kilise or Buckle Church 50m down the hill from the entrance.
 It features an impressive well preserved small fresco of the Virgin Mary and Baby Jesus on the far end of the church.

-2- A Walk Around the Goreme Valleys
+2. A Walk Around the Goreme Valleys

-You can either hike, mountain bike, horse ride or scooter through the valleys from Göreme that naturally exhibit the different rock formations that are particular to this place: mushrooms, columns and cones.
+You can either hike, mountain bike, horse ride, or scooter through the valleys from Göreme that naturally exhibit the different rock formations that are particular to this place: mushrooms, columns, and cones.
 It is like walking through a natural phenomenon museum.

 If you are into photography there will be plenty of great shots waiting for you to take.
-It is rumored among locals that George Lucas wanted to film in these valleys scenes for his Star Wars movies but declined due to the fact that producers did not want to portray phallic symbols into the film.
-When you visit the Love Valley you will understand why (ahem, photo above).
+It is rumored among locals that George Lucas wanted to film in these valleys scenes for his Star Wars movies but declined due to the fact that producers did not want to portray phallic symbols in the film.

-The most famous valleys are the Red Valley, the Rose Valley, the (not so romantic to my eyes) Love Valley and Zemi Valley.
+The most famous valleys are the Red Valley, the Rose Valley, the (not so romantic to my eyes) Love Valley, and Zemi Valley.
 They are all within a 10km range from the town of Göreme.

 There are many valleys around the most central town of the Cappadocia region.
-Your best bet is to ask for a map in your hotel and plan an all day hiking trip if you want to visit the major ones.
+Your best bet is to ask for a map in your hotel and plan an all-day hiking trip if you want to visit the major ones.

-3– Çavuşin Village & The Church of St John the Baptist
+3. Çavuşin Village & The Church of St John the Baptist

 It may not make the list of the top 5 places in Cappadocia on most lists, but for Annika and I, Çavuşin was a great experience.